-Completion of the IWU and state requirements in Secondary Education and History results in a Professional Educator's License (PEL) which allows one to teach History to grades 9-12 as well as lower level courses across all the social sciences (economics, geography, political science, psychology, sociology and anthropology) regardless of endorsement major.
-History candidates are required to complete 6 hours of additional coursework beyond the major in other areas of social science listed above.
+Completion of the IWU and state requirements in Secondary Education and History results in a Professional Educator's License (PEL) which allows one to teach History to grades 9-12.
+History candidates are required to complete 6 hours of additional coursework beyond the major in other areas of social science: economics, geography, civics&government/political science, sociology & anthropology, psychology.